wagnar-woofbrok/ansible-valheim-server/README.md

 ### Server Type and Client Matching

-The dockerized game server itself is thanks to `mbround18` and the source can be found [here](https://github.com/mbround18/valheim-docker).
+The dockerized game server itself is thanks to `lloesche` and the source can be found [here](https://github.com/lloesche/valheim-server-docker).
 This dockerized setup allows choosing different types of Valheim play, either `Vanilla` or a form of modded server.
 It is important to note that all types *other than* `Vanilla` require all connecting clients (players) to configure the corresponding modding client on their machines!

 ### Volumes and Game Server Files